YingLiu4203/clojure-notes/language/constructs/namespace.md

 # Namespace

+## Basics

+Namespaces are global map objects that map var names to var objects.
+Not fully-qualified names are resovled to the current namespace.
+Var objects may have aliases.
+Compiled code uses fully-qualified references.

 ## Auto-resolved Keyword

 `::` is used to auto-resolve keyword in the current namespace.
 If no qualifier is specified, it will auto-resolve to the current namespace.
 If the keyword is qualified, the namespace will be resolved using aliases in the current namespace.
 For example, if the current namespace has an aliase `example` for `x`, then `::x/foo` is resovled as `:example/foo`. `::` is not available in edn.